MKTG 1010 Public Relations Theory and Practice (WSTC)

-Coordinator Bader Mehdi Opens in new window
+Coordinator Bader Unnisa Mehdi Opens in new window

-Description This unit introduces the student to the theory and research that serves as the foundation of the practice of public relations.
-The unit surveys the history of the discipline, the theories on which the discipline is based, and current models of practice.
-The unit focuses on understanding how to research and analyse the opinions of organisational publics in order to develop mutually beneficial relationships with those publics.
+Description This subject introduces the student to the theory and research that serves as the foundation of the practice of public relations.
+The subject surveys the history of the discipline, the theories on which the discipline is based, and current models of practice.
+The subject focuses on understanding how to research and analyse the opinions of organisational publics in order to develop mutually beneficial relationships with those publics.
 The contemporary practice of public relations requires an understanding of a broad range of social science theory and research and the ability to incorporate that knowledge in the solution of public relations problems.